blazyboi/First-React-Project/README.md

-# First-React-Project
+# Web-Technologies-Facts
-A simple react webpage, guided by Scrimba
+A simple react webpage, giving facts of popular technologies in Web Development.